The Island of Giant Insects

 The Island of Giant Insects (巨蟲列島, Kyochū Rettō) is a Japanese manga series written by Yasutaka Fujimi and illustrated by Redice and later by Shu Hirose.
 It was published online on Akita Shoten's Champion Cross web platform from October 2014 to May 2018, and on Manga Cross from December 2018 to March 2019.
 A sequel, titled Die!
 The Island of Giant Insects, was published on Manga Cross from April 2019 to March 2025.
 A spin-off, Mountain of Giant Insects, illustrated by Yusuke Sazanami, was published in Dokodemo Young Champion from November 2019 to August 2024.

-A prologue original animation DVD (OAD) adaptation produced by Passione was released in June 2019 and a film adaptation premiered in January 2020.
+An original animation DVD (OAD) adaptation produced by Passione was released in June 2019 and a film adaptation premiered in January 2020.

 Plot

-A group of high school students are stranded on an uncharted island, after the plane crash occurred during the trip.
-While finding a way to escape, they realize that they are not alone on the island.
-It is swarming with monstrously mutated insects that are significantly larger than their normal counterparts.
+A group of high school students are stranded on an uncharted island, after their plane crashes during a trip.
+While searching for a way to escape, they realize that the island is home to mutated insects that are significantly larger than their normal counterparts.
 The students band together to survive, using their wits and survival skills.
-However, there is another danger lurking on the island: a group of enemy survivors that were also on the plane.
-They are greedy and manipulative, willing to do whatever it takes to ensure their own survival, even if it means betraying their former classmates.
+The students are also faced with a group of enemy survivors who were on the plane, who are willing to do whatever it takes to ensure their own survival, including betraying their former classmates.

-With giant insects attacking them from every angle, and their former classmates turning on them, the students make critical decisions to survive.
-They overcome their fears and insecurities, shedding their former high school cliques to work as a team and escape the island before it is too late.
-As they approach the end of their journey, the students face one final, harrowing challenge: a colossal Queen insect with overwhelming strength and intellect that threatens their survival.
-The students confront the massive insect in a battle where they rely on each other and everything they have learned from their experiences on the island, to emerge victorious.
+Faced with the opposition of giant insects and their former classmates turning on them, the students overcome their fears and insecurities, shedding their former high school cliques to work as a team and escape the island.
+Near the end of their journey, the students face a massive queen insect with vast strength and intellect that threatens their survival.
+The students confront the massive insect leveraging their experience on the island to win.

-In the end, the remaining students escape the island, changed forever by their harrowing experiences.
-They return to their lives with newfound strength and determination, remembering the lessons they learned about the island.
+After the resolution, the remaining students escape the island, returning to their lives with newfound strength and determination, carrying with them the lessons they learned on the island.